 Are your pupils ready to #PowerUp?
 This year’s challenge, #PowerUp, engages pupils through video game-inspired design, encouraging them to travel sustainably to school every day of the week.
 Each day will see a level unlocked and a new mission to complete, through which pupils will discover the incredible benefits of walking for individuals, communities and the planet.

-Welcome to the five-day Walking Challenge 2021: WALKING SUPERPOWERS
+Welcome to the five-day Walking Challenge 2022: POWER UP!

 ARE YOU UP FOR THE CHALLENGE?

-Each class will work collectively to make as many active journeys to school as possible across the week.
-Each day you will record the number of active journeys made on the classroom wallchart and learn about a new walking superpower.
+Pupils will work together to make as many active journeys as possible across the week.
+They’ll track their progress each day on the fun and interactive classroom wallchart, unlocking new levels and knowledge as they go.
 Individual activity diaries, daily stickers and end of week pupil rewards will complement this activity, reinforcing the benefits and keeping children engaged.

 Classroom packs contain resources for up to 30 pupils and are available in KS1/P1-3 and KS2/P4-7 variants, featuring differing, age-appropriate curriculum-aligned activities.

 Inside each pack you’ll find:

 Did you know?
 You can use your PE and Sport Premium funding to cover the cost of your Walk to School Week packs.

 Everyone can join walk to school week